A solution to the Cauchy dual subnormality problem for 2-isometries: Introduction

 Given a positive integer $m$, we say that an operator $T\in \B(\hh)$ is an {\it $m$-isometry} (or {\em $m$-isometric}) if $B_m(T) = 0$, where

-Clearly, a $1$-isometry is simply an isometry. $T$ is called {\it $2$-hyperexpansive} (resp., {\em completely hyperexpansive}) if $B_2(T) \Le 0$ (resp., $B_m(T) \Le 0$ for all positive integers $m$).
+Clearly, a $1$-isometry is an isometry.
+We say that $T$ is {\it $2$-hyperexpansive} (resp., {\em completely hyperexpansive}) if $B_2(T) \Le 0$ (resp., $B_m(T) \Le 0$ for all positive integers $m$).
 The notion of an $m$-isometric operator has been invented by Agler (see \cite[p.\ 11]{Ag-0}).
-The concept of a $2$-hyperexpansive operator goes back to Richter \cite{R-0} (see also \cite[Remark 2]{At}).
+The concept of a $2$-hyperexpansive operator goes back to Richter \cite{R-0} (see also \cite[Remark~ 2]{At}).
 The notion of a completely hyperexpansive operator has been introduced by Athavale \cite{At}.
 It is well-known that a $2$-isometry is $m$-isometric for every integer $m\Ge 2$, and thus it is completely hyperexpansive (see \cite[Paper I, \S 1]{Ag-St}).

+The {\it Cauchy dual operator} $T'$ of a left-invertible operator $T\in \B(\hh)$ is defined~ by\footnote{\;Note that left-invertibility of $T$ implies invertibility of $T^*T$ in the algebra $\B(\hh)$.}

+$T'$ is also called the {\em Cauchy dual} of $T$.
+Recall that the range of a left-invertible operator is always closed.
+It is easily seen that if $T$ is left-invertible, then $T'$ is again left-invertible and the following conditions hold{\em :}

+The notion of the Cauchy dual operator has been introduced and studied by Shimorin in the context of the wandering subspace problem for Bergman-type operators \cite{Sh}.
+The Cauchy dual technique has been employed in \cite{Ch-0} to prove Berger-Shaw-type theorems for $2$-hyperexpansive (or in Shimorin's terminology, concave) operators.
 It is also important to note that